huckbit/huckbit.github.io/_posts/2016-04-22-fontawsome-placeholder.md

 categories: webdev
 tags: fontAwesome css input font
 ---
-This is one way to use fontAwesome icons inside a palaceholder.
+This is one way to use fontAwesome icons inside a placeholder.

 In the CSS you have to use this code for the class fontAwesome: